-Ffynnon Beuno nestles at the foot of a beautiful glacier carved valley.
+Ffynnon Beuno nestles at the foot of a beautiful glacier carved valley in the Clwyd’s.
 Over its long and fascinating history, the farm has been an Inn, a general store, and impromptu theatre.

-One of Wales famous 18th century dramatists Twm O’r Nant performed here and it is also the site of pilgrimage to the holy well that gives the property its name “Ffynnon” – spring or well, “Beuno” a 6th century Abbot with miraculous healing powers.
-LINK.
-Following archaeological digs here from Victorian times, we know that humans have occupied the site for tens of thousands of years.
-See here for more detail about the extra ordinary Ffynnon Beuno cave LINK
+One of Wales famous 18th century dramatists Twm O’r Nant performed here and it is also the site of pilgrimage to the holy well that gives the property its name “Ffynnon” – spring or well, and “Beuno” after a 6th century Abbot believed to have miraculous healing powers.
+Following archaeological digs here from the Victorian era, we know that the site has been occupied for tens of thousands of years.

-As soon as we set eyes on Ffynnon Beuno’s dramatic beauty, we felt an instant connection, a safe place and a retreat from the modern world.
+… a safe place and a retreat from the modern world.
 It’s been an ambitious project that has seen us plant 50 cherry trees, establish a wildflower meadow, clear a mountain-side of 8ft gorse, build an artificial badger sett, set up an apiary and renovate the hedgerow that encompasses the 5-acre plot.
-That’s along with setting up pear, plum and apple orchards to complement our kitchen garden.
+That’s along with setting up pear, plum and apple orchards to complement our kitchen garden.”